fabric8-quickstarts/spring-boot-camel-xml/README.md

 You can also run this booster as a standalone project directly:

-.
-Obtain the project and enter the project's directory .
-Build the project:
+- Obtain the project and enter the project's directory

-[source,bash,options="nowrap",subs="attributes+"]
+- Build the project:

+[source,bash]
 ----
 $ mvn clean package
 $ mvn spring-boot:run